deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 “Smart.
 They must know by now that they can’t catch our ships so they’ve chosen the easier prey… Send a couple of Firebirds over there to kill the bastards, would you?”

-“Yes sir...
-They’ve already launched their raiding shuttles.”
+“Yes sir...They’ve already launched their raiding shuttles.”

 “Hmm.
 Is there any hope of intercepting all of them?”